Comanche County Detention Center

 Recent Arrests and/or Pre-trial Inmates in Comanche County Detention Center

-If you are certain your inmate is in Comanche County Detention Center, or at the very least in Comanche County County, go to this page to search for them.
+If you are certain your inmate is in Comanche County Detention Center, or at the very least in Comanche County, go to this page to search for them.

 If the Comanche County Detention Center inmate search website is not currently online or up to date, call 580-250-1902 for assistance in locating your inmate.